hello-robot/stretch_firmware/tutorial/README.md

-## Emulating the Wacc Board

-It is possible to brick the Wacc board by incorrectly configuring the hardware peripherals of the SAMD uC.
+**NOTE** It is possible to brick the Wacc board by incorrectly configuring the hardware peripherals of the SAMD uC.
 Therefore, when integrating your custom hardware into the Wacc we strongly recommend emulating the Wacc board until the functionality is complete.
 The tutorial [Wacc Emulation](./wacc_emulation.md) describes how to configure an Adafruit Metro M0 Express to behave as a stand-in for a Wacc board.